OneTrueGod64/OneTrueGod64/README.md

-# Hello there, I'm the OneTrueGod64 🕶️🎮

-## 🌈 About Me

-Origin story: My username is a tribute to Nicolas Cage, born in 1964, and revered as TheOneTrueGod.
-64?
-That's a nod to Nintendo 64, a cornerstone of my gaming life.

-I'm currently enrolled in Portland Community College, focusing on a CIS degree in Web Design/Development.
-Besides being a Nic Cage aficionado and a Nintendo nerd, I work part-time as a student advocate for the Queer Resource Center on the Cascade campus.
-When I'm not buried in code, advocacy work, or binging Cage films, you'll find me exploring music, books, and singing karaoke!
+I'm currently enrolled at Western Oregon University, focusing on a CIS degree in Web Design/Development.

 - 🌐 Passionate about web development and design.
 - 🏳️‍🌈 Advocate for queer resources and inclusion.
 - 🎥 Nicolas Cage aficionado and film lover.
-- 🎶 Karaoke king and music devotee.
+- 🎶 Karaoke and music devotee.
-- 🎮 Nintendo/Gaming enthusiast.
+- 🎮 Gaming enthusiast.
 - 🎯 Goal: Become a Web Dev/Designer for small businesses/social services

-## 🛠️ Technologies & Tools

 ## 🛠️ Technologies & Tools